 More than 20,000 Rejuvenate and ABG II implants were sold before a Stryker recall was issued in July 2012, when it was determined that the modular neck stem components pose a substantial risk of fretting, corroding, and ultimately failing.
 Stryker has settled thousands of cases, however, problems continue to surface.
 Patients are encouraged to seek possible medical and legal representation.

-If you or a loved one has suffered an injury due to a faulty hip implant and have questions about the root cause and the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer these critical questions
+If you or a loved one has suffered an injury due to a faulty hip implant and have questions about the root cause and the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+You will speak directly with Mr. Lyon, and he will help Plaintiffs answer these critical questions.